pudly/schmopera-hugo/content/articles/the-gypsy-baron.md

 Including standards of the "classical" canon like _Die Fledermaus_, _Orphée aux Enfers_, and _The Merry Widow_, operetta occupies a key corner of the performing arts spectrum.
 Introducing elements like dancing (performed by the singing characters and not a separate "corps de ballet") and spoken dialogue to the recit-aria-recit-ensemble-recit-finale formula, without operetta we would never have found our way through vaudeville to early musical theatre, which has brought us all the way to things like _Rent_, _The Lion King_, and even _Come From Away_ and _Hamilton_.

+> The 12-piece orchestra and chorus led by Derek Bate were distinctly Viennese and crisp and clear.

 Toronto is lucky to be home to a company that devotes itself to the art form the way [Toronto Operetta Theatre](/scene/companies/toronto-operetta-theatre/) (TOT) does.
 Theirs is a guaranteed ticket to find quality productions that, if on a limited budget, span all across the genre.
 From Gilbert & Sullivan Masterpieces, to gripping, soaring melodies of Spanish [Zarzuelas](/what-the-eff-is-a-zarzuela-anyway/), the staple of TOT's season is always their holiday production.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1578173972/media/2020/01/TOTCompany_zaulld.jpg){{% /md %}}